microsoft/aoc/README.md

 which allows it to rapidly evaluate fixed-point models such as Deep-Equilibrium (DEQ) or Hopfield models.
 The input to the model `x` is reinjected at every iteration in line with the formulation of these models.
 The output is then defined as the fixed-point `z*`.

-However, various non-idealities perturb the computation away from the equation above, creating the need for a faithful digital twin through which the models can be trained digitally so that they can be evaluated correctly on AOC.
+However, various non-idealities perturb the computation in the AOC device away from the equation above, creating the need for a faithful digital twin through which the models can be trained digitally so that they can be evaluated correctly on AOC.

 ## Setup
 The package can be installed via `pip install aoc`.
 It requires python>=3.9 and a torch>=2.0 as well as torchdeq, einops, pyyaml, and pytest.
 Consult the pyproject.toml for details.

 ## Functionality
 The core of the digital twin is the `AOCCell` class which attempts to model the physics of the analog-optical device.